27 Best Resources to Study Machine Learning

 23. Hands-On Machine Learning with Scikit-Learn & TensorFlow by Aurélien Géron

 Aurélien Géron helps you to gain an intuitive understanding of the concepts and tools for building intelligent systems with the help of two Python frameworks – scikit-learn and TensorFlow.
 You will familiarize yourself with various techniques, starting with simple linear regression and progressing to deep neural networks.
 Each chapter includes exercises that will encourage you to apply what you have learned.
-You can download this machine learning PDF free of charge.

 24. Natural Language Processing by Jacob Eisenstein